 Start your Chengdu sightseeing tour with a trip to the panda facility.
 The Chengdu Research Base of Giant Panda Breeding started with just six giant pandas and now has over 80.

 The research base focuses on panda conservation efforts, helping to educate the public about this famous Sichuan native.
-It’s the highlight of any trip to the city.
+It’s the highlight of any trip to the city and a must-see for any extended China travel plan.
 Watch baby pandas rolling around and playing in their natural habitats.

 Just make sure that you come early.
 Of all the top tourist attractions in Chengdu, the giant panda conservation facility remains the most visited.
 By midday, the area becomes packed with visitors.